-Joined King’s College London as a Research Assistant in October 2018.
-Currently working on a project that aims to improve the health of young people and evaluate a youth violence intervention project.
-Previously worked as a Research Assistant at UCL on a project looking at managing agitation and raising quality of life in people with dementia.
-Graduated with a First-Class Honours from Cardiff University and undertaking an MSc in Public Health at Brighton and Sussex Medical School in 2019-2020.
-Will remain working at KCL part time.
+Kate joined King’s College London in October 2018.
+She is currently working as a Research Assistant on the UK Research & Innovation funded study ‘Development of a Stratified Model of Care for Acute Rehabilitation after Hip Fracture’, in the Department of Population Health Sciences.
+Kate previously worked on a project at King’s that aims to improve the health of young people and evaluate a youth violence intervention project.
+Before this, she worked as a Research Assistant at UCL on a project looking at managing agitation and raising quality of life in people with dementia.
+Kate has a BSc in Psychology and an MSc in Public Health.

 - Public Health